Vol. 61, 2022

 Although we could not measure growth rates due to the initial damage

-caused by the transplantation, we observed growth of coenenchyme
+caused by the transplantation, we observed growth in coenenchyme

 tissues, new polyps and new branches in the 104 surviving fragments.